Hugh Hammond Bennett

 Coastal and local DNR staff help with education programs, training, and on the ground conservation such as oyster restoration projects.

 Several species of mammals, birds, reptiles, fish, trees, plants and insects can be seen at Crystal Lake Park.
-Salt water comes into the lake making it brackish so it's not unusual to see a shrimp, small crab, or saltwater fish.
+Salt water flows into the lake making it brackish so it's not unusual to see shrimp, small crabs, or saltwater fish.